theGlenn/WebGLAudioAPIExperiement/README.md

 2. Install the application : `npm i`
 3. Then install the libraries :  `bower install`
 4. Then launch gulp to build : `gulp`
-5. You can use the `index.html`, personally i recomend you to run `http-server` command with node to run it from your browser at `http://localhost:8080`
+5. You can use the `index.html`, personally I recomend you to run `http-server` command with node to run it from your browser at `http://localhost:8080`